nazar-pc/CleverStyle-Framework/docs/quick-start/Module-architecture.md

 * System/components
 * System/components/modules

 Route may be accessed and read/changed through `$Request->route`.
-This property contains array of route parts without module name and `admin|api` prefix.
+This property contains array of route parts without module name and `admin|api|cli` prefix.

 If parts are specified, system will try to find corresponding files for each part.
 For example, for route